AlexBugsHunter/QA-Portfolio/Projects/HiringRoom/US 01| TS 01 Successfully submitting an application|/US 01 | TS 01 | TC 02 - Validate error messages for invalid data in section 2.md

 ### TEST STEPS: ###

-1. The user complete the name fields with no alphabetic characters (e.g., "465#2).
+1. The user completes the name fields with no alphabetic characters (e.g., "465#2).
-2. The user complete the email field with a invalid email address (e.g., PepaF.com)
+2. The user completes the email field with a invalid email address (e.g., PepaF.com)
-3. The user complete the document field with alphabetic characters (e.g., ABCDE )
+3. The user completes the document field with alphabetic characters (e.g., ABCDE )
-4. The user complete the telephone field with alphabetic characters(e.g., ABCDE)
+4. The user completes the telephone field with alphabetic characters(e.g., ABCDE)
-5. The user complete the telephone field with fewer characters than necessary (e.g., 123)
+5. The user completes the telephone field with fewer characters than necessary (e.g., 123)

 ### EXPECTED RESULTS ###
 1. Error messages are displayed above name fields for invalid characters      **✓**